SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 MISSION & OBJECTIVE

-The Social Justice Film Festival highlights film and video work being done to institute change around the world.
+The Social Justice Film Festival highlights film and video work created to institute change around the world.
 As a movement, social justice promotes a global culture where equality is achieved on all levels.
-This includes issues pertaining to incarceration, the environment and sustainability, oppression, race and racism, gender equality, the arts and rights of expression and speech, animal rights, alternative currency and lifestyles, disenfranchisement, water and food insecurity, economic disparity, homelessness, exploitation, corruption within the system and more.
-The festival will showcase works that challenge society structures all over the globe on a macro and micro level.
+This includes issues pertaining to incarceration, the environment and sustainability, oppression, race and racism, gender equality, the arts and rights of expression and speech, animal rights, alternative currency and lifestyles, disenfranchisement, water and food insecurity, economic disparity, homelessness, exploitation, corruption within systems and more.
+The festival will showcase works that challenge societal structures all over the globe on a macro and micro level.

 ABOUT THE FESTIVAL

-The Social Justice Film Festival returns in 2014 to explore all aspects of human rights, equality, ecology, and justice.
+The Social Justice Film Festival returns for 2019 in partnership with popUPjustice, LLC to explore all aspects of social justice.

-Based in Seattle, Washington, a city known for progressive politics, technical innovation and stunning natural surroundings, the festival will bring together filmmakers from around the world to encourage interaction and engagement through film and events.
+Based in Seattle, Washington, a city known for progressive politics, technical innovation and stunning natural surroundings, the festival brings together filmmakers from around the world to encourage interaction and engagement through film and events.

-The festival will include programming and speakers that bring attention to ongoing concerns in the world, and celebrate the stories of groups and people who are working for a better future.
+The festival will include programming and speakers that bring attention to social justice concerns in the world, and celebrate the stories of groups and people who are working for a better future.
 We will exhibit shorts and feature-length documentaries and narrative films from the U.S. and around the world.

 Foreign language films must be made available with the original